2021 Box Detox!

 Drink plenty of water to help curb cravings (plain or sparkling).
 Add a lemon, lime or mint for flavor.

-Top off a meal with a handful of fresh or frozen berries to satisfy that sweet craving.
+In the beginning it may help to top off a meal with a handful of fresh or frozen berries to satisfy that sweet craving.

 Get plenty of sleep!
 Tired bodies crave sugar.